luxfhe/docs/fhenix/versioned_docs/version-Helium/devdocs/Fhenix Testnet/Details/Architecture.md

 ---
 sidebar_position: 2
-title: 📐 Fhenix Architecture
+title: 📐 luxfhe Architecture
 ---

-Our goal with Fhenix is not only to provide the first FHE-based L2 solution, but also to create a platform that is modular, flexible, and can easily be changed, extended or improved as we see traffic, use-cases and requirements evolve.
+Our goal with luxfhe is not only to provide the first FHE-based L2 solution, but also to create a platform that is modular, flexible, and can easily be changed, extended or improved as we see traffic, use-cases and requirements evolve.

-The Fhenix Protocol is composed of several components that work together to provide a secure and private environment for smart contracts.
+The luxfhe Protocol is composed of several components that work together to provide a secure and private environment for smart contracts.
 The main components are:

 * Core Chain (based on Arbitrum Nitro)
 * FheOS